Gyovana-Moriyama/Ciencias_de_Dados_em_Saude/p4/README.md

 * uso das máscaras (se houver)
 * extração de atributos (se houver)
 * seleção de atributos (se houver)
+> Justificar as escolhas

+###  Min Max Normalization on raw images:

+### Mask application:

+### Dataset creation:

+* Label and id creation
+* Feature extraction:
+  * Features extracted from histogram
+  * Features extracted from GLCM
+  * Features extracted rom GLRLM
+  * Features extracted from LBP
+ * Features selection: remove lbp features that the ratio between the sum of the column and the size of the dataset if less than 10.
+We do this to remove lbp columns that the majority value is 0.

 # Metodologia